Ekam-Johal/arduino-temperature-sensor/README.md

 Simple Arduino project that reads **temperature and humidity** from a DHT11 sensor and displays the values on a **16x2 I2C LCD**.

 This is one of my first embedded projects and is part of my electronics/Arduino learning journey.
+This project was built as part of my self-directed learning in electronics and embedded systems during my first year of engineering.

 ---